oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

     client's web site, the `state` was already used, invalidated by the client and cannot be used again by the attacker.
-(This does not help if the `state` leaks from the
-    AS's web site, since then the `state` has not been used at the redirection endpoint at the client yet.)
+(This does not help if the `state` leaks from the authorization server's web site, since then the `state` has not been used at the redirection endpoint at the client yet.)
   * Use the form post response mode instead of a redirect for the authorization response (see [@!OAuth.Post]).